Letztes Update: 1. November 2024

 Buying ETFs on SIX

 ETFs that fall into the ETF Leader category cost CHF/EUR/USD 9.00 per online trade on the SIX Swiss Exchange flat at Swissquote.
-Third-party fees such as stamp duty, stock exchange fees and real-time fees are charged additionally.
+Third-party fees such as stamp duties and stock exchange fees are charged additionally.
 In my view, the ETF leaders should be more prominently labeled in the app and on the online trading platform.
 For all other ETFs, the same prices apply as for shares.
-The amount of the fee depends on the size of the transaction and starts at CHF 5.
+The amount of the fee depends on the size of the transaction and starts at CHF 3.
 The ETF Leader prices are particularly attractive for larger purchases because they are flat and are not charged as a percentage.

 Saxo charges 0.08% per purchase with a minimum fee of CHF 3.
 As with Swissquote and all other Swiss brokers, there is an additional stamp duty, otherwise there are no further fees.
 Pricing is therefore much simpler and more transparent than with Swissquote.